1. Home

 How to Dress as Mother of the Bride in the UK

 The mother of the bride has one of the most important supporting roles on the wedding day — and finding the perfect outfit is a priority that often comes with a side of anxiety.
 You want to look elegant and polished, coordinate (but not clash) with the bridal party, and feel comfortable from the ceremony through to the last dance.
-This guide walks you through everything you need to know about choosing mother of the bride dresses in the UK.
+This guide walks you through everything you need to know about choosing a mother of the bride outfit in the UK.

 • Maxi dresses and gowns: Perfect for black tie or outdoor summer weddings.
 Choose structured fabrics over casual jersey for a refined finish.

-• Trouser suits and tailored separates: Increasingly popular as an alternative to dresses, a well-cut trouser suit in silk, crepe, or brocade is sophisticated and practical — especially useful if you know you'll be on your feet all day.
+• Trouser suits and tailored separates: Increasingly popular as an alternative to dresses.
+A well-cut trouser suit in silk, crepe, or brocade is sophisticated and practical — especially useful if you know you'll be on your feet all day.

 Coordinate with the bridal party, but don't match exactly.
 The traditional approach is to choose a colour from the wedding palette — a shade that complements the bridesmaids' dresses without competing with them.
 Avoid white, ivory, and pale gold (reserved for the bride), and steer clear of anything too similar to the bridesmaids' exact colour.